How to Set Boundaries Without Feeling Guilty

 First: What a Boundary Actually Is

 A boundary is not a wall.
 It is not a punishment.
-It is not a way of telling someone you don't love them or don't care.
+It is not a way of telling someone you don't care about them.

 A boundary is simply an honest expression of what you need in order to continue showing up — for yourself, and for the people in your life.

-It is the difference between giving from a place of fullness and giving from a place of depletion.
-Between choosing to be present and resenting the fact that you have to be.
+It is the difference between giving from fullness and giving from depletion.
+Between choosing to be present and quietly resenting the fact that you have to be.

 Boundaries are not about keeping people out.
-They are about keeping yourself in — present, whole, and genuinely able to love.
+They are about keeping yourself in — present, whole, and genuinely able to give.

 When you understand this, guilt begins to loosen its grip.
 Because you are not doing something to someone.
-You are doing something for yourself — and ultimately, for them too.
+You are doing something for yourself — and, in the end, for them too.

 Why We Feel Guilty